-Effective February 4, 2019, the Company adopted ASC 842, which resulted in a recognition of right-of-use asset ("ROU asset") and lease liabilities related to leases on the Company's consolidated balance sheets.
+Based on the criteria set forth in ASC Topic 842, Leases ("ASC 842"), the Company recognizes ROU assets and lease liabilities related to leases on the Company's Consolidated Balance Sheets.
 The Company determines if an arrangement is, or contains, a lease at inception.
 ROU assets represent the right to use an underlying asset for the lease term and lease liabilities reflect the obligation to make lease payments arising from the lease.
 At any given time during the lease term, the lease liability represents the present value of the remaining lease payments and the ROU asset is measured at the amount of the lease liability, adjusted for pre-paid rent, unamortized initial direct costs and the remaining balance of lease incentives received.
 Both the lease ROU asset and liability are reduced to zero at the end of the lease.

 The Company leases retail space under non-cancelable lease agreements, which expire on various dates through 2036.
 Substantially all of these arrangements are store leases.
-Store leases generally have initial lease terms ranging from five to fifteen years with renewal options and rent escalation provisions.
+Store leases generally have initial lease terms ranging from five years to fifteen years with renewal options and rent escalation provisions.
 At the commencement of a lease, the Company includes only the initial lease term as the option to extend is not reasonably certain.
-The Company does not record leases with a lease term of 12 months or less on the Company's consolidated balance sheets.
+The Company does not record leases with a lease term of 12 months or less on the Company's Consolidated Balance Sheets.

-When calculating the lease liability on a discounted basis, the Company applies its estimated discount.
-The Company bases this discount on a collateralized interest rate as well as publicly available data for instruments with similar characteristics.
+When calculating the lease liability on a discounted basis, the Company applies its estimated discount rate.
+The Company bases this discount rate on a collateralized interest rate as well as publicly available data for instruments with similar characteristics.